NativeScript/docs-v7/getting-started.md

 <div class="exercise-end"></div>

-> **Tip**: Although our Groceries app doesn't use complex navigation strategies, you have several available to you out of the box, such as the [TabView](http://docs.nativescript.org/ui-views#tabview) and the [SegmentedBar](http://docs.nativescript.org/ui-views#segmentedbar).
+> **TIP**: Although our Groceries app doesn't use complex navigation strategies, you have several available to you out of the box, such as the [TabView](http://docs.nativescript.org/ui-views#tabview) and the [SegmentedBar](http://docs.nativescript.org/ui-views#segmentedbar).
 A SideDrawer component is also available for free via Telerik's [UI for NativeScript](https://www.nativescript.org/blog/welcome-to-telerik-ui-for-nativescript) product.

 ### Accessing UI components

 Since you have been working with forms in NativeScript, you need to understand how data flows back and forth between the front end and back end.
-Specifically, you have created a login form, but you need to able to know what the user types into the fields in order to log them in to your app.
+Specifically, you have created a login form, but you need to be able to know what the user types into the fields in order to log them in to your app.

 <h4 class="exercise-start">
     <b>Exercise</b>: Send data from the front end to the view model
 </h4>

-Open `login.xml` and add an `id="email_address"` attribute to the email textfield.
+Open `login.xml` and add an `id="email_address"` attribute to the email text field.
 Its markup should now look like this:

 ``` XML
 <TextField id="email_address" hint="Email Address" keyboardType="email" />
 ```

-With an `id` attribute in place, you can now access this textfield in your code-behind file.
-To do that, start by opening `app/views/login/login.js` back up, and adding the code below at the top, underneath the `frameModule` variable.
+With an `id` attribute in place, you can now access this text field in your code-behind file.
+To do that, start by opening `app/views/login/login.js` and adding the code below at the top, underneath the `frameModule` variable.

 ``` JavaScript
 var viewModule = require("ui/core/view");
 var email;
 ```

-> **Note**: This line of code imports the [view module](https://docs.nativescript.org/ApiReference/ui/core/view/View.html), which is the base class for all UI components.
-The module provides a lot of functionality, including that ability to control properties of a view and its children.
-You're going to use it to get access to the email textfield.
+> **NOTE**: This line of code imports the [view module](https://docs.nativescript.org/ApiReference/ui/core/view/View.html), which is the base class for all UI components.
+The module provides a lot of functionality, including the ability to control properties of a view and its children.
+You're going to use it to get access to the email text field.

 Next, edit the `load()` function in `login.js` to get a reference to the email address text field: